ManifoldFR/phd-defence/slides.md

 *New in revision of T-RO submission.*

-* Compare against other nonlinear solvers ALTRO (tailored for OCP) and IPOPT (generic NLP solver)
+* Compare against other nonlinear solvers: OCP solver ALTRO, and generic solver IPOPT
 * Implemented wrappers around ALTRO and IPOPT to solve problems from `aligator`
 * Set of benchmarks problems[^bench]

 <div v-click>